JosieOnGit/Luniks/Stories/Reaching Lúniks/E-Mails.md

 We hope to have satisfied you with this answer. \
 Alexis Lesenen, on behalf of the European Space Agency (ESA)

-### 23-02-09 - Vestia allocation begins, ELL-9 lands on Deónia
+### 23-02-09 - Vestian allocation begins, ELL-9 lands on Deónia
 **To**: internal@esa.eu, lesenenaa@fsa.fi \
 **Sender**: masegophi@esa.eu \
 **Subject**: Vestian allocation and ELL-9